Green water snake: Habitat

 N. cyclopion prefers still waters such as bayous, lakes, marshes, ponds, sluggish streams, and swamps.
 It is sometimes found in brackish water.

 Diet

 The green water snake preys upon crayfish, frogs, and fish.

 Subspecies

-The former subspecies, Nerodia cyclopion floridana (Goff, 1936) - Florida green water snake, has been elevated to a full species, Nerodia floridana.
+The former subspecies, Nerodia cyclopion floridana (Goff, 1936), also known commonly as the Florida green water snake, has been elevated to a full species as Nerodia floridana.

 Reproduction

 The green water snake is ovoviviparous.
 Mating takes place on land in April.
 The young are born in July or August, and are about 25 cm (10 in) long.
 Brood size varies from 7 to 101, depending on the size of the female.
 The females, which are larger than the males and have two more dorsal scale rows, may weigh over 4.1 kg (9 lb).